 |

 IPO stands for Initial Public Offering.
-In an IPO, a company offers its shares to the general public for the very first time through the primary stock market.
-A primary market, also known as the new issues market, is a place where securities are created or issued directly by the issuers and made available for trading on the secondary stock market.
+In an IPO, a company offers its shares to the public for the first time via the primary market.
+A primary market, also known as a new issue market, is a place where securities are created or issued directly by issuers and made available for trading in the secondary market.

-A company issues an IPO for a variety of reasons.
-Let us have a look at each of them in detail:
+A company issues an IPO for a number of reasons.
+Let us look at each of these reasons in detail:

-Once the above funding sources get utilized, a company opts to issue an IPO over any other funding source on account of the below reasons:
+When the above sources of funding have been exhausted, a company chooses an IPO over another source of funding for the following reasons:

 An IPO can be a Fresh issue, an Offer for sale (OFS), or a combination of both.
-The existing investors or promoters can reduce their stake in the company by selling their shares to the general public in an IPO through OFS.
-It helps the early investors/promoters exit from the company and options to look for other opportunities.
+The existing investors or promoters can reduce their stake in the company by selling their shares to the general public through an OFS.
+This makes it easier for the early investors/promoters to exit the company and seek other opportunities.

-A company needs capital to expand its business and finance other projects.
-An IPO helps a company raise a lot of money required for the growth of the business.
+A company needs capital to expand its business and fund other projects.
+An IPO helps a company raise a lot of money to grow the business.

-Some companies may have heavy loans.
-Taking more debt to clear the existing ones would mean additional interest and repayment burden.
-The IPO proceeds can help a company cut down its debt levels where there is no worry about capital repayment.
+Some companies may have large loans.
+Taking on more debt to pay off the existing ones would mean an additional interest and repayment burden.
+The proceeds from the IPO can help a company reduce its debt without having to worry about repaying the principal.

-An IPO gives publicity to a company through media coverage.
-IPO enhances the brand image of the company.
-A listed company is required to maintain transparency in its business and operations.
-If the company's performance and prospects are bright, it enhances the credibility and visibility of the company.
+An IPO gives publicity to a company's profile through media coverage.
+IPO enhances the company's brand image.
+A listed company is required to be transparent about its business and operations.
+If the company's performance and prospects are good, this increases the company's credibility and name recognition.

 Like every coin has two sides, an IPO has pros and cons for the company and the investors.

-A Mainline IPO, also known as Mainboard IPO, is a Regular IPO issued by large companies that have an extensive track record and satisfies the required IPO eligibility criteria of SEBI.
+A Mainline IPO, also known as Mainboard IPO, is a regular IPO issued by large companies that have an extensive track record and meet the IPO eligibility criteria set by SEBI.

-The minimum post-issue paid-up capital of a Mainboard IPO should be Rs 10 crores.
+The minimum paid-up capital of a Mainboard IPO after the issue should be Rs 10 crores.

-An SME IPO is an IPO by Small and Medium Enterprises or startups.
-The post-issue paid-up capital of SME IPO should not be more than Rs 25 crores.
+A SME IPO is an initial public offering of small and medium enterprises (SME) or start-ups.
+The post-issue paid-up capital of SME IPO should not exceed Rs 25 crores.

 Mainboard IPO |